lvh/lvh.github.io/posts/secure-key-derivation-performance.rst

 Implementation
 --------------

 All implementations are on Github at `lvh/kdfperf`_.
-It'd be nice if these were easier to run; if anyone feels inclined to add a few Dockerfiles, that would be much appreciated.
+It'd be nice if these were easier to run.
+In particular, if anyone feels inclined to add a few Dockerfiles, that would be much appreciated.

 Both the HKDF implementation and the BLAKE2 implementation come in "one pass" and "multipass" varieties: